-Character: The level of retail activity (including concentration and locations often on main routes, particularly corner shops.
+Shops by their nature are usually in highly visible locations often on main routes, particularly corner shops.
 It is therefore essential that the design of the conversion is of the highest quality to ensure it makes a positive contribution to the street.